Pink Floyd – Live At The Concertgebouw, Amsterdam 1969 – Past Daily Soundbooth

 It’s Pink Floyd during a period of transition – and it may seem strange to fans of the group after 1973.
 But it’s a pivotal period for the band.
 Considering it could have gone the other way, with the band breaking up, it proves that perseverance has its benefits, even if you’re unsure where it’s all heading.
 Oddly, even their management was unsure this direction of discovery would be successful and they jumped ship around this time.

-Had they known then what they know now . . . .
+Had they known then what we know now . . . .

 But hindsight is around for a reason.